St Martin-by-Looe

+The main hamlets in the civil parish are Millendreath, which is on the coast just east of Looe, and No Man's Land a little way inland.
 To the north, the parish is bordered by Morval parish, to the east by Deviock parish, to the west by Looe parish and to the south by the English Channel.
-Until 1845 the parish also included East Looe.
+At the 2021 census the population of the parish was 402.